aynurin/nickel-search/README.md

 const searchResults = ns.search(searchRequest);
 ```

-See more usage examples in [nickel-samples](https://github.com/aynurin/nickel-samples) repository.

 ## Requirements

 * Indexer can run fairly long.
-  * In theory, most time consuming tasks can run in parallel to make it much faster, but it is not implemented.
+  * In theory, most time consuming tasks can run in parallel but it is not implemented.
 * It will store the entire index in RAM before saving it, so it will require a lot of RAM.

 ## Features